 Days 15–16: Free day to discover Nishiki market or Kyoto’s many traditional crafts.
 Departure.

-Qantas, Japan Airlines and ANA have daily flights to Tokyo, with return connections through Tokyo from Osaka.
+The tour begins at our hotel in Tokyo and ends with a transfer to airports in Osaka.
+Qantas, Japan Airlines and ANA offer daily flights from Australia to Tokyo’s Haneda or Narita Airports, with return connections through Tokyo from Osaka.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.